Top 10 Big Carp Fishing Baits

 Many carp anglers stick to the tried and tested method of single boilies on a hair rig to catch carp.
 This is a method that will catch fish but do you want to catch more carp?

-There are many different baits you can use that will catch you more carp and these are our top 10 carp fishing bait tips:
+There are many different carp fishing baits you can use that will catch you more carp.

 Mix up the hook bait

-There are many different approaches you can adopt using just boilies that will add variation to confuse the carp in distinguishing between free offerings and your hook bait.
+There are many different carp fishing bait approaches you can adopt using just boilies that will add variation to confuse the carp in distinguishing between free offerings and your hook bait.
 Try some of the following.

 - Double up and fish two boilies on your hair.
 This is a great tactic when targeting big carp as the smaller fish may struggle to fit the hook bait in their mouths.

 - Use half cut up boilies on your hair.
 Make sure you also add half cut up boilies to your spod mixes or PVA bags and the carp will find it difficult to spot your hook bait.
 This simple tactic has got me bites when the fishing has been slower and the carp are shy in feeding.

 - Top you hook bait with some plastic sweetcorn for that added attraction.
 Again make sure you add some sweetcorn to your spod to ensure you hook bait does not stand out too much which could spook the carp, especially in the warmer months.
 I have had some very quick takes using this method on high-pressure waters.